Interpreting Blackbox Models via Model Extraction: Evaluation

-First, we compare the fidelity of the decision trees extracted using our algorithm to those extracted using CART~\cite{CART} and the born-again algorithm~\cite{breiman1996born}.
-For CART, we train a decision tree using the training set $\tilde{X}_{\text{train}}$.
-The born-again algorithm is similar to ours---it takes as input a distribution over training points; then, it samples new inputs and labels them using the blackbox model $f$ to enlarge the initial training set.
-In contrast to our algorithm, which uses an active sampling strategy, the born-again algorithm uses rejection sampling to generate new data.
-To enable a fair comparison, we use the same Gaussian mixture model $\mathcal{P}$ used by our decision tree extraction algorithm in the born-again algorithm.
-Furthermore, for the born-again algorithm, we use the same total number of samples that our algorithm uses, i.e., 1000 per node in the case of the diabetes risk dataset, and 200 per node for the cart-pole dataset.

-In Figure~\ref{fig:fidelity}, we show for (a) the diabetes risk dataset, and (b) the cart-pole dataset, the fidelity of our decision trees (black, solid) compared to those trained using CART (red, dotted) and the born-again algorithm (blue, dashed), for a range of sizes, where size equals the total number of internal and leaf nodes in the decision tree.
-As can be seen, our algorithm outperforms the two baselines in every case.
-Particularly, for larger decision trees, the additional training data generated by our active sampling algorithm greatly reduces the chances that the decision tree overfits the initial training data.
-Because the born-again algorithm uses rejection sampling, it is unable to generate a substantial number of new training points at deeper levels of the tree, where the input distribution $\mathcal{P}$ quickly thins out, demonstrating the value of our active sampling strategy.
+In Figure~\ref{fig:fidelity} (a) and (b), we compare the fidelity of our decision trees to that of CART trees and born-again trees for varying sizes (i.e., total number of nodes $k$); we outperform both baselines in every case.
+For larger decision trees, our active sampling strategy greatly reduces overfitting.
+In contrast, the born-again algorithm is unable to generate a substantial number of new training points at deeper levels of the tree since it uses rejection sampling.

-\paragraph{{\bf\em Comparison to other model families.}}
+\paragraph{Comparison to other model families.}